Australian owned and operated. Supporting Australian small businesses for 10 years.

 The business credit score is one of the most important metrics that may weigh heavily on your financial decisions.

 The small business credit score has a similar concept to your personal credit score.
-It indicates a company’s creditworthiness in terms of the risk posed to a lender or another entity that it conducts business with.
+It indicates a business’s creditworthiness in terms of the risk posed to a lender or another entity that it conducts business with.

 Business credit scores are also usually rated 0-100, in comparison to personal credit scores of 300-850.
+Business credit scores do not fall within the same numerical range as personal credit scores, as they typically operate on different scales depending on the credit bureau or scoring system.

-But how does the credit score work for a small business?
+But how does the credit score work for a small business

 And there’s a lot more to it.
 So, let’s dig a little deeper.